Jjsnaxx/WindowsDefenderHomeLab/README.md

 <br />
 <br />
 Once open some important features to note:
-- Current Threats: Shows if there are any threats on your current device.
-You can see when the last scan occurred, how long the scan took, and how many files were scanned.
-Here you can also click the button to start a quick scan or access scan options to run a full scan or a custom scan.
+- Current Threats
-- Virus and Threat Protection Settings: Here you can configure your protection level, opt to send sample files to Microsoft, exclude files or folders from scans, or temporarily stop your protection.
+- Virus and Threat Protection Settings
-- Virus & threat protection updates: Here, you can view the last time your virus definitions were updated.
-You can also opt to manually check for updates.
+- Virus & threat protection updates
-- Ransomware protection: Here, you can choose to enable controlled folder access.
-This protects memory, files, and folders from unauthorized changes.
+- Ransomware protection
 <img src="https://i.imgur.com/fE62DL1.png" height="80%" width="80%" alt="Virus and Threat Protection Page"/>
 <br />
 <br />
-Scan Options: Here you can choose to what type of scan you wish to complete <br/>
+Scan Options: Here you can choose to what type of scan you wish to complete, it also shows if there are any threats on your current device.
+You can see when the last scan occurred, how long the scan took, and how many files were scanned.
+Here you can also click the button to start a quick scan or access scan options to run a full scan or a custom scan. <br/>
 <img src="https://i.imgur.com/p99Yq7P.png" height="80%" width="80%" alt="Scan Options"/>
 <br />
 <br />
-Virus and Threat Protection: Here you can configure your level of protection.
+Virus and Threat Protection: Here you can configure your level of protection, opt to send sample files to Microsoft, exclude files or folders from scans, or temporarily stop your protection.
 Unless you have 3rd party Anti-virus applications installed it is advised to have Real Time Protection switched on <br/>
 <img src="https://i.imgur.com/ur98KFB.png" height="80%" width="80%" alt="Protection Settings"/>
 <br />
 <br />